 Helping people with their writing problems has also helped distract me from some of the stresses and strains in my personal life, meaning I’ve benefitted from these advice sessions at least as much as they have.

-And although I didn’t set out to sell books this way, it seems to have had the added side effect that folks who appreciate the effort I put in for others check out my novels, and my writing guide.
+And although I didn’t set out to sell books this way, it seems to have had the added side effect that quite a few folks who appreciate the effort I put in for others go on to check out my novels, and recommend them to their friends.

 You can find me on Twitter here: @garethlpowellNo tags for this post.